cerner/fhir.cerner.com/README.md

     <%= definition_table(:allergy_intolerance, :update, :stu3) %>

-In actuality, the `version` parameter is reference a subfolder in `lib/resources` where the content files for that version are stored.
+In actuality, the `version` parameter references a subfolder in `lib/resources` where the content files for that version are stored.
 Thus `definition_table(:document_reference, :create, :dstu2)` is referencing `lib/resources/dstu2/document_reference.yaml`.
 Adding new versions or new content files is simply a matter of creating an appropriately named folder and content file.

 `definition_table` reads these fields from the resource's content yaml definition:
 - name